in-person in west asheville · virtual across NC

 phase 1–2: history & preparation

 We talk about what brought you to EMDR, identify the memories we might target, and learn grounding techniques so you have tools for handling intense emotions.
-This phase is about making sure you're resourced enough to do this work before we actually dive in.
+This phase is about making sure you're resourced enough to do this work before we dive in.

 EMDR can bring up big feelings.
 We don't skip this part.